GNU Flymake

 flymake-proc-diagnostic-type-pred

-A function to classify a diagnostic text as particular type of error.
-Should be a function taking an error text and returning a diagnostic symbol (see Customizing Flymake error types).
-If non-nil is returned but there is no such symbol in that table, a warning is assumed.
-If nil is returned, an error is assumed.
-Can also be a regular expression that should match only warnings.
-This variable replaces the old flymake-warning-re and flymake-warning-predicate.
+A function to classify a diagnostic text as a particular type of error.
+The value of this variable should be a function taking an error text and returning a diagnostic symbol (see Customizing Flymake error types).
+If it returns a non-nil value but there is no such symbol in that table, the text is interpreted as a warning.
+If the function returns nil, the text is assumed to be an error.

 flymake-proc-compilation-prevents-syntax-check